| Lunch & Light Dishes

 - Meanwhile boil salted water and cook pasta until done, al dente; add peas for the last minute of cooking; drain pasta and peas.
 Add them to the pan with the bacon.
 Toss with the beaten eggs,* then the parmesan cheese, and salt and pepper to taste.
 Serve right away.

 *Be sure to add the eggs when the pasta is still very hot so that they cook, or else use pasteurized eggs.

-- We used medium eggs for this recipe, but if you have extra large or jumbo eggs you may want to decrease the quantity to 2-3, depending on egg size.
+- We used medium eggs for this recipe, but if you have extra large or jumbo eggs you may want to decrease the quantity to 2-3 eggs.

-- You can replace the eggs with ¾ cup of sweet or sour cream if you prefer.
+- You can replace the eggs with 3/4 cup of sour cream or heavy cream if you prefer.
 Take care to gently warm the cream with the cooked bacon (do not let it come to a simmer) to prevent curdling.

 - Spaghetti is traditional, but pappardelle and linguine also work well in this recipe.
 It’s an art to match pasta and sauce, and delicate angel hair or robust rigatoni won’t be nearly so successful in this dish.